6 Reasons to Grow Heirloom Seeds in Your Garden for Fun and Flavor

 Do you have fond memories of your grandma’s garden?
 Chances are she grew flowers or vegetables that aren’t so common these days.
 If there are certain plants that take you back to your childhood, growing these heirloom varieties can really take you down memory lane.

-When you are ready to buy your own heirloom seeds, you will find that there are many varieties available at your local gardening center For an even larger variety, specialty online retailers are the place to shop.
+When you are ready to buy your own heirloom seeds, you will find that there are many varieties available at your local gardening center.
+For an even larger variety, specialty heirloom seed companies are the place to shop.
+Here’s a list of 20 online retailers to find heirloom seeds.

 Click to save or share!